-Raise the Stakes: The Ultimate Guide to Building Suspense in a Plot
+How to Raise the Stakes: The Ultimate Guide to Building Suspense

 Definition of Raise the Stakes

-Story stakes are crucial to building suspense in your plot, but not all writers know how to raise the stakes in a way that maintains their reader’s interest.
-This means adding conflict to the plot without it becoming overly convenient or forced.
+Story stakes are crucial to building suspense in your plot, but not all writers know how to raise the stakes in a way that maintains their reader's interest.

+Definition of Raise the Stakes: When a writer adds conflict to a plot that increases tension in the macro story without that conflict being overly convenient or forced.

 If someone has told you that you need to raise the stakes in your story, you probably looked for research on how to intensify your plot.
-Maybe you found strategies and ideas for raising the stakes, but the advice was more theoretical than practical writing tips.
+Maybe you found strategies and ideas for raising the stakes, but the advice was more theoretical than practical.

 As you read on, you'll learn how to raise the story stakes with applicable writing techniques.
 And when you do, you'll build suspense in your story.
 You'll keep readers enthusiastic about your book.
 And engaged!